kongtest/athanhcong.github.com/_posts/2013-05-18-ios-navigation.md

 ![](/images/2013/instagram-tabbar.png)
 ![](/images/2013/facebook-sidebar.png)

-It's interesting that 4 apps above are all social apps, but they have different ways to present available functions in the app.
+It's interesting that 4 apps above (Twitter, Instagram, Facebook, Path)are all social apps, but they have different ways to present available functions in the app.
 How did each app choose their UI?
 If you are building your new iOS app, which kind of navigation will you use?

-Let's consider some of the difference between these 2 UI patterns:
+Let's consider some of the differences between these 2 UI patterns:

 # Space taken: Tab Bar vs Sidebar: 0 - 1
-We start with an obvious element: Sidebar hides the navigation options to the left side, so it save lots of space for main content.
+It's obvious that sidebar hides the navigation options to the left side, so it save lots of space for main content.
 On other hand, Tab Bar always takes some space at the bottom of you screen.

 Doing Sidebar way, you want to focus users into 1 main view, 1 main action, which usually is scrolling through the feed.
 Everything else is optional.